valencik/mastersAPSC/documents/thesis/thesis.md

 If we consider the G1 results to suggest we pick from 5, 6, or 7 clusters, then the Davies-Bouldin index results would suggest we pick to lowest, 5 clusters.
 Table @tbl:first-5clusters shows the data point values for the 5 different cluster centroids.
 Table @tbl:first-6clusters and Table @tbl:first-7clusters show the centroid information for the 6 and 7 cluster scheme.
-In all cases we can see `numCoauthors`, `numYears`, and `numEntries` monotically increase as the size of the cluster decreases.
+In all cases we can see `numCoauthors`, `numYears`, and `numEntries` monotonically increase as the size of the cluster decreases.

 Figure @fig:kmeans-first5 shows the `numCoauthors`, `numYears`, and `numEntries` data coloured according to their cluster membership in the 5 cluster scheme.
 This figure again demonstrates that the data is continuous and well separated clusters do not exist.